Review the definitions, examples and case studies below.

 Helping someone in an act of Academic Dishonesty.

 Kim has to take an online exam for her Introduction to Technology course.
-Kim asks her friend, Mark, to sit next to her while she takes the exam to help with the answers.
-Mark has never taken the Introduction to Technology course but he knows a lot about information technology.
-Kim is cheating, which is an academic offense, but Mark is also in the wrong.
+Kim asks her friend, Mark to sit next to her while she takes the exam to help with the answers.
+Mark has never taken the Introduction to Technology course, but he knows a lot about information technology.
+Kim is cheating, which is an academic offense; Mark is also in the wrong.
 Although Mark is not in the course, he is committing an academic offence by helping his friend take the exam.

 Interfering with the ability of another student to successfully complete academic work.